blankworker1/AA/README.md

 The result captures perfectly the Anonymous Art ethos: scarcity without secrecy, ownership without identity, and value constructed in real time between the object, performance, and public.

+---

+## APPENDIX #5 - 10 MINUTES

+10 MINUTES is a live art performance that uses time as its primary material.

+The work treats time not as a backdrop for art, but as the force that shapes it.
+Creation is constrained, sequential, and irreversible.
+Nothing is revised.
+Nothing is paused.
+What exists is what survived the clock.

+The piece unfolds as a limited run performance.

+Ten identical blank canvases are mounted in a row on a wall.
+Only one canvas may be worked on at any moment.
+A single timechain clock governs the room, advancing in fixed ten-minute intervals.

+When the clock turns, a new artwork begins.

+When the clock turns again, it ends.

+Each ten-minute interval produces one artwork, titled simply Block [number].
+The act of painting during that interval is the work itself.
+The effort, hesitation, and decision-making of the artist constitute the proof that the block exists.

+The audience participates continuously.
+Visitors are invited to draw, write, or sketch on paper and place their contributions into a shared pool.
+These fragments may be selected, incorporated, transformed, or ignored by the artist working in that block.
+Inclusion is not guaranteed.
+Accumulation does not imply acceptance.

+Value emerges through selection, not submission.

+At the close of each interval, the artwork is finalized.
+The artist stops immediately.
+The canvas is photographed and recorded.
+No further changes are permitted.

+Each block contains a visual reference to the block before it, marking continuity without revision.
+The sequence advances forward only.

+The performance continues for as long as artists are willing to work.
+When the final block completes, the clock stops.
+The room remains.

+10 MINUTES is not about money.

+It does not explain systems.

+It does not persuade.

+It places the audience inside a structure where time decides what survives.

+The work asks a single question:

+> What does it mean to create when time, not intention, has the final say?